Tambopata River: History

 Between 1900-1912 during the Amazon rubber boom, companies like the Inca Mining Company, Tambopata Rubber Syndicate and the Inambari Para Rubber Estates Ltd operated on the Tambopata river.
 These companies were granted concessions by the government of Peru to develop land routes through the isthmus of Fitzcarrald.
 Like many other rubber extracting enterprises, these companies practiced 'hooking by debts.'
 Lucien J. Jerome, a British Consul in Callao at the time referred to the treatment of the indigenous in the Madre de Dios as “slavery pure and simple.”

+The Inca steamship on the Tambopata River.